Rosalie Abella

 Rosalie Silberman Abella FRSC (born July 1, 1946) is a Canadian jurist.
 In 2004, Abella was appointed to the Supreme Court of Canada, becoming the first Jewish woman and refugee to sit on the Canadian Supreme Court bench.
-She retired from the federal bench in 2021.
+She retired from the Supreme Court in 2021.

 Early life and education

 Rosalie Silberman Abella was born on July 1, 1946, the daughter of Jacob and Fanny (Krongold) Silberman.
 She was born in a displaced persons camp in Stuttgart, Germany.
 Her father was born in Sienno, Poland, in 1910, while her mother was born in Ostrowiec in 1917.
-Abella's older sister was murdered in the Holocaust.
+Abella's older brother was murdered in the Holocaust.
 Her parents both survived, Jacob Silberman was liberated from Theresienstadt Concentration Camp, Fanny Silberman survived Buchenwald Concentration Camp.
-Jacob had studied law at the Jagiellonian University in Cracow and was appointed head of legal services for displaced persons in the US Zone of Southwest Germany.
+Jacob had studied law at the Jagiellonian University in Kraków and was appointed head of legal services for displaced persons in the US Zone of Southwest Germany.
 In 1950, her family was admitted into Canada, though Jacob Silberman was not allowed to practise law because he was not a citizen.

 From a young age, Abella was determined to become a lawyer.
 She attended Oakwood Collegiate Institute and Bathurst Heights Secondary School in Toronto, Ontario.
 She then attended the University of Toronto, where she earned a B.A. in 1967 and an LL.B. in 1970.
 In 1964, Abella graduated from the Royal Conservatory of Music in classical piano.